Anomalous hall effect and oscillatory photoconductivity in p-type mercury cadmium-telluride

 Date of Award

 Doctor of Philosophy (PhD)

 Single crystals of mercury cadmium telluride have been grown by two techniques, solid state recrystallization and slush recrystallization.
 Each technique has been characterized by Berg-Barrett X-ray topography in order to determine optimum growth parameters.
 Optimum growth parameters for solid state recrystallized ingots of Hg1-x CdxTe were a quench rate of 50 l/m, a mercury partial pressure of 20 atm and an anneal temperature of 690°C. For slush recrystallization optimum growth of Hg1-x CdxTe crystals was achieved with initial compositions of 7 percent and a temperature gradient of 10°C/cm. ...

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Riley, Kevin James, "Anomalous hall effect and oscillatory photoconductivity in p-type mercury cadmium-telluride" (1977).
 Physics - Dissertations.
-Paper 104.
+104.